Notes on the Geography of Laos: Luang Prabang

 Boats tie up informally.

 There are many temples close to the river.
-At several times of day, monks beat immense bass drums.
+At several times of day, monks beat immense drums.

 The French added precisely surveyed streets--this one parallel to the Mekong but set back one block.